rebeling/anchorman/README.rst

 Todo
 ---------
+* check if position is in input, take care and save some processing
 * more schema.org examples
 * implement an original text/key replacement logic (kicked value, value_key)
 * check context of replacement: do not add links in links, or inline of overlapping elements, ...